 But you may want to look at investing in an upright rowing machine if your reflux medication has not been able to surpress the painful symptoms of reflux during your rowing workouts.

-The two models we’ve looked at here, the Row-N-Ride PRO and the Total Gym Row offer two alternatives – at different ends of the price spectrum – which may enable you to continue rowing without worsening your symptoms.
+The three models we’ve looked at here, the Row-N-Ride PRO, Total Gym Row and my personal favourite Total Gym Ergonomic Folding Incline Rowing Machine offer three alternatives – across the price spectrum – which may enable you to continue rowing without worsening your symptoms.

-if you do decide to try either of these machines be sure to let me know how you’re getting on in the comment section.
+if you do decide to try one of these machines be sure to let me know how you’re getting on in the comments section.

 Likewise, if you have found a way to continue to enjoy your rowing workouts despite your hiatal hernia I’d love to hear from you.